kmussar/chocolate_ratings/README.md

 # chocolate_ratings
+Dataset of chocolate ratings imported from http://flavorsofcacao.com/chocolate_database.html
+Goals:
-Dataset of chocolate ratings imported from http://flavorsofcacao.com/chocolate_database.html Goals - determine what factors are most important for predicting a high chocolate rating  Use a ML model to come up with an algorithm to predict the rating of chocolate based on some factors.
+1. Visualize data to determine which factors are most strongly correlated with high ratings.
+2. Generate a model to predict the ratings of chocolate based on training data.
+3. Optimize the model/ improve accuracy.